WhitmanOptiLab/DENSE/DOC.md

 #### 2.0: Custom Main

-To circumnavigate the argument parsing structure of main.cpp and create a custom main, create a new file with a function `main()`.
+To circumnavigate the argument parsing structure of main.cpp and create a custom main, create a new file with a function `int main(int argc, char* argv[])` insize the `/source` directory.
+To take advantage of `arg_parse`, be sure to have `arg_parse::init(argc, argv);` at or near the beginning of `main`.

-HOW TO INCLUDE THE NEW FILE IN CMAKE
+In order for CMake to generate an executable using the new `main`, various lines must be added to `/source/CMakeLists.txt`.
+Copy and paste all the lines between and including `function(SIMULATION localname simdir)` and `endfunction(SIMULATION localname simdir)`.
+In your new CMake function, replace the two occurances of `SIMULATION` with your own name.
+Next, create a CMake function call after this line, `SIMULATION(simulation ${PROJECT_BINARY_DIR})`.
+Copy that line, paste it directly below, then replace `SIMULATION` with the name you gave your function earlier and replace `simulation` with what you want the resulting executable to be named.
+Optionally, to guarantee that the `*_template.csv` files get generated upon building the new `main`, copy the line, `add_dependencies(simulation csv_gen_run)`, then paste it directly below.
+Replace `simulation` with the executable name you gave earlier.
+Now, whenever `make` is run, the new executable will also be built.

 ***
 #### 2.1: Algorithms